ourresearch/openalex-dags/README.md

 astro deploy cllybcof917645dlzp5onofy90
 ```

-or, to just update the dags:
+or, to just update the dags (this won't update any files other than the dag `.py` files):

 ```sh
 astro deploy cllybcof917645dlzp5onofy90 --dags